Trump: We Have Enthusiasm Behind Us, Not Harris

 "Oh, give me a break," Trump said.
 "Listen, I had 107,000 people in New Jersey.
 You didn't report it.
 I'm so glad you asked.
 What did she have yesterday?
 2,000 people?
 If I ever had 2,000 people, you'd say my campaign is finished.
 It's so dishonest, the press, and here's a great example.
 I had in Michigan recently, 25,000 people and 25,000 [other] people, we just couldn't get them in.

 Trump said he has agreed to three debates, with Fox News on Sept.
-4, NBC News on Sept.
-10 and ABC News on Sept.
+4, ABC News on Sept.
+10 and NBC News on Sept.
 25. He said a few details need to be ironed out, such as locations, and said the ball is now in Harris' court.

 "The other side has to agree to the terms," he said.
 "They may or may not agree.
 I don't know if they're going to agree.
 She hasn't done an interview.
 She can't do an interview.
 She's barely competent and she can't do an interview.
 But I look forward to the debates because I think we have to set the record straight."